thomasht86/ADLM-2025-Data-Challenge/README.md

     [https://zenodo.org/records/16328490/files/LabDocs.zip?download=1](https://zenodo.org/records/16328490/files/LabDocs.zip?download=1)

 2. Click **Download** (or **Save As…**) and save the file as `LabDocs.zip`.
-3. Use one of the extraction commands above for your operating system.
+3. Use your operating system’s built-in extraction tool or one of the command-line method above.

 ### Build your solution